Davide-Console/lung-segmentation-3D/README.md

-# Lung 3D-Segmentation in CT scans for 2021/2022 Medical Images course
+# Lung 3D-Segmentation in CT scans

-## Abstract
+## Introduction
 Automated solutions to accelerate and standardize diagnostic processes are essential in many medical procedures.
 This project focuses on semantic segmentation for identifying specific regions within biomedical images.
 We developed an automatic algorithm for lung segmentation and boundary detection using CT volumes.

-## Introduction
-Computed Tomography (CT) is the primary tool for pulmonary imaging, providing high spatial and temporal resolution and excellent contrast.
-CT volumes allow for effective lung segmentation and boundary detection.
-Our method employs a series of steps for Region of Interest (ROI) detection and extraction.

 ## Materials and Methods